CIIR participates in the 26th Global Health Conference in Baltimore, United States

 The Planetree World Forum continues until Thursday, October 16, with a program focused on the exchange of experiences and the appreciation of transformative practices that inspire humanization in health services worldwide.

-Selected CIIR projects in the poster category:
+CIIR projects selected in the poster category:

 * Libras Training in Service: Inclusive, Humanized, and Safe Assistance to Deaf Users.